 Separate accounts are okay

-According to Boundless.com writer Heather Koerner, many experts, like Ramsey, feel a joint banking account is significant because it shows that the couple is united.
-“The money, essentially, is a symbol of the two spouse's values and priorities that need to be worked through together."
+Many experts, like Ramsey, feel a joint banking account is significant because it shows that the couple is united.

-John Sweeney, executive vice president of retirement and investing strategies at Fidelity, says that some couples like a joint bank account that covers household bills, but they have separate bank accounts for personal spending.
+Some couples like a joint bank account just to cover household bills, but have separate accounts for personal spending.

 Banking options for smarter money management